ca-lida/Class-Dao-Project/README.md

 - Extends Ownable contract from OpenZeppelin for access control.
 - Allows delegation of voting power associated with tokens.
 - Includes events for delegation and voting.
+- Voters get some rewards base on their voting power in the DAO